waztedll/Installation/README.md

 Dracula GTK: <https://github.com/dracula/gtk/archive/master.zip>

-- download the Dracula gtk and extract the .zip file to the `~/.themes`
+- download the $theme and extract the .zip file to the `~/.themes`
-- open up `lxappearance` and then select the Dracula into widgets.
+- open up `lxappearance` and then select the $theme into widgets.

 #### QT

 Dracula QT: <https://github.com/dracula/qt5/archive/master.zip>

-- extract the `Dracula.tar.xz` anywhere
+- download the $theme and extract the anywhere
-- open up `kvantum` and select the Dracula folder and install it
+- open up `kvantum` and select the $theme folder and install it
-- then click the change theme and select the Dracula
+- then click the change theme and select the $theme
 - open up qt5ct and qt6ct and select the kvantum

-## Applying GTK & icon themes on flatpak applications

-    sudo flatpak override --filesystem=$HOME/.themes && sudo flatpak override --filesystem=$HOME/.icons

-then choosing the right theme & icons

-    sudo flatpak override --env=GTK_THEME=Dracula && sudo flatpak override --env=ICON_THEME=TokyoNight-SE

-## Backup your config files
+### Backup Files

+create folders for backup

     mkdir ~/dotbak && mkdir ~/dotbak/.config && mkdir ~/dotbak/.mozilla && mkdir ~/dotbak/.thunderbird && mkdir ~/dotbak/.themes && mkdir ~/dotbak/.icons

----
+backup the config files

     rsync -a --delete ~/.config/ ~/dotbak/.config/
     rsync -a --delete ~/.mozilla/ ~/dotbak/.mozilla/
     rsync -a --delete ~/.thunderbird/ ~/dotbak/.thunderbird/